 At Allendale Columbia School, the safety and well-being of our students, faculty, staff and entire AC community is our number one priority.
-We were the first school in our area to make the decision to close campus due to COVID-19, even before the government mandate, and on April 24th, we again were the first to make the decision to extend distance learning through the remainder of the school year.
-We are continuing to take proactive measures to ensure the health and safety of our school community, and we are closely monitoring and following the advice of local and national health professionals and guidance provided by the Centers for Disease Control and Prevention.
+We are continuing to take proactive measures to ensure the health and safety of our school community, and we are closely monitoring and following the advice of local and national health professionals and guidance provided by the Centers for Disease Control and Prevention and the Monroe County Department of Public Health (MCDPH).

 This area of our website is dedicated to providing resources for our families and information about how Allendale Columbia School is responding to COVID-19, how we are supporting our AC families academically, socially and emotionally, and making resources available for families.